AztlanEngineering/swatch-documentation/docs/swatch.introduction.md

 The answer is this library is based on only the _idea_ of the _setter and getter pattern_, and is an _adaptation of it_.

-The aim of these docs is to explain in detail how this pattern can be use extremely efficiently to solve your coloring needs, so don't worry if you this explanation is not enough.
+The aim of these docs is to explain in detail how this pattern can be used extremely efficiently to solve your coloring needs, so don't worry if you think this explanation is not enough.
 We will cover it in detail in the [Guides](./guides-setters-getters) section of the docs.

 ## Who is this library for ?

 The Swatch CSS library is designed for **developers who have medium to advanced experience in CSS and HTML**.
 This library is meant for you if :
-+ You have dreamt of a simple, code-efficient way to apply coloring to your components and pages, whether they are web-components, React components, or simple html pages.
++ You have felt the need for a simple, code-efficient way to apply coloring to your components and pages, whether they are web-components, React components, or simple html pages.
 + You have failed to find extensible, satisfactory solutions in the mainstream existing libraries.
 + You have a bit of experience in object-oriented programming so the _Swatch way of doing things_ will feel more natural to you.
 + You are interested in cutting-edge web design and you have already been looking at CSS4 variables as way to make your stylesheets more efficient.